English language: Middle English

 The Middle English period is often defined as beginning with the Norman Conquest in 1066.
 During the centuries that followed, English was heavily influenced by the form of Old French spoken by the new Norman ruling class that had migrated to England (known as Old Norman).
 Over the following decades of contact, members of the middle and upper classes, whether native English or Norman, became increasingly bilingual.
-By 1150 at the latest, bilingual speakers represented a majority of the English aristocracy, and monolingual French speakers were nearly non-existent.
-The French spoken by the Norman elite in England eventually developed into the Anglo-Norman language.
-The division between Old to Middle English can also be placed during the composition of the Ormulum, a work by the Augustinian canon Orrm which highlights blending of Old English and Anglo-Norman elements in the language for the first time.
+By 1150 at the latest, bilingual speakers represented a majority of the English aristocracy, and monolingual French speakers were nearly non‑existent.
+The French spoken by the Norman elite in England eventually developed into the Anglo‑Norman language.
+The transition from Old to Middle English can also be placed during the composition of the Ormulum, a work by the Augustinian canon Orrm which highlights the blending of Old English and Anglo‑Norman elements in the language for the first time.

-As the lower classes, who represented the vast majority of the population, remained monolingual English speakers, a primary influence of Norman was as a lexical superstratum, introducing a wide range of loanwords related to politics, legislation and prestigious social domains.
+As the lower classes, who represented the vast majority of the population, remained monolingual English speakers, the primary influence of Norman was as a lexical superstratum, introducing a wide range of loanwords related to politics, legislation, and prestigious social domains.
 For instance, the French word trône appears for the first time, from which the English word throne is derived.
 Middle English also greatly simplified the inflectional system, probably in order to reconcile Old Norse and Old English, which were inflectionally different but morphologically similar.
-The distinction between nominative and accusative cases was lost except in personal pronouns, the instrumental case was dropped, and the use of the genitive case was limited to indicating possession.
+The distinction between nominative and accusative cases was lost except in personal pronouns; the instrumental case was dropped; and the use of the genitive case was limited to indicating possession.
 The inflectional system regularised many irregular inflectional forms, and gradually simplified the system of agreement, making word order less flexible.

-Middle English literature includes Geoffrey Chaucer's Canterbury Tales, and Thomas Malory's Le Morte d'Arthur (1485).
-In the Middle English period, the use of regional dialects in writing proliferated, and dialect traits were even used for effect by authors such as Chaucer.
+Middle English literature includes Geoffrey Chaucer's Canterbury Tales and Thomas Malory's Le Morte d'Arthur (1485).
+During the Middle English period, the use of regional dialects in writing proliferated, and dialect traits were even used for effect by authors such as Chaucer.
 In the first translation of the entire Bible into English by John Wycliffe (1382), Matthew 8:20 reads: "Foxis han dennes, and briddis of heuene han nestis."
 Here the plural suffix -n on the verb have is still retained, but none of the case endings on the nouns are present.